parse-community/docs/Home.md

 * [Discussion: Using Parse Server in production](https://github.com/ParsePlatform/parse-server/issues/1106) - Originally opened in March 2016, this thread discusses various developers' experiences with using Parse Server in production.
 * [Discussion: How much does it cost to host Parse Server?](https://github.com/ParsePlatform/parse-server/issues/1174) - Also started in March 2016, in this thread the community discusses the costs associated with hosting your own Parse Server.
 * [Parse Open Source Community](http://parseopensource.github.io/) - An unofficial community site with links and a Slack channel.
+* [Running Parse Server with HyperDev and mLab](Running-Parse-Server-with-HyperDev-and-mLab.md) - Get Parse Server up and running in minutes, for free, with mLab and HyperDev